-Mike is currently completing his doctoral research which explores the subject knowledge development of pre-service teachers of Design and Technology in secondary schools.
+Mike has now completed his doctoral research which explores the subject knowledge development of pre-service teachers of Design and Technology in secondary schools.
 This makes use of a phenomenological approach, reflecting his interest in both philosophy and psychology.

 University of Sheffield, United Kingdom, BEng(Hons), Mechanical Engineering

 Open University, United Kingdom, MEd, Education

 McLain MN, McLain MH, Tsai J, Martin MC, Bell D, Wooff D. 2017.
 Traditional tales and imaginary contexts in primary design and technology: a case study Design and Technology Education: An International Journal, 22 :26-40 Publisher Url Public Url

 Wooff D, Bell D, McLain MN, Martin M. 2015.
 Pupils’ perceptions of design and technology education in England and Wales: emergent findings Chatoney M. Plurality and Complementarity of Approaches in Design and Technology Education, Pupils Attitudes Towards Technology :457-465 Author Url

 McLain MN, Bell D, Smith J, Martin M. 2013.
 Reviewing the Impact of the National Strategies Design and Technology Framework for Key Stage Three Bekirogullari Z. International Conference of Education and Educational Psychology :10-10 DOI Author Url Publisher Url